cdaven/noteexplorer/README.md

 ### Parsing note titles

 NoteExplorer tries to parse the note's titles.
-The first Markdown H1 heading (such as `# An Unexpected Journey`) is preferred.
-Otherwise, the note's filename, after removing the ID, is used as a title.
+The first Markdown H1 heading (such as `# Over Hill and Under Hill`) is preferred.
+Otherwise, the note's filename, after removing the ID, is used as the title.

 ### Traversing your note collection

-The `PATH` given to NoteExplorer is the directory folder, and all subdirectories will be traversed, looking for notes.
+The `PATH` given to NoteExplorer is the root directory.
+All subdirectories will be traversed, looking for notes.
 However, all files and directories that begin with a dot (`.`) are ignored, since they are by tradition hidden in Linux and Mac OS.

 If two or more notes use the same ID, you will get a warning.